-We are a holding company and through wholly owned subsidiaries we are the leading provider of private mortgage insurance in the United States.
-In 2009, our net premiums written exceeded \$1.2 billion and our new insurance written was \$19.9 billion.
-As of December 31, 2009, our insurance in force was \$212.2 billion and our risk in force was \$54.3 billion.
-As of December 31, 2009, our principal subsidiary, MGIC, was licensed in all 50 states of the United States, the District of Columbia, Puerto Rico and Guam.
-Through December 31, 2009, MGIC wrote all of our new insurance throughout the United States.
-However, in 2010 we expect our subsidiary, MGIC Indemnity Corporation, or MIC, to begin writing new insurance in jurisdictions where MGIC does not meet minimum capital requirements and does not obtain a waiver of those requirements.
-For more information about MIC and our plans to utilize it to continue writing new insurance throughout the United States, see "Risk Factors - Risks Related to Our Business - Even though our plan to write new insurance in MIC has received approval from the Office of the Commissioner of Insurance of the State of Wisconsin ("OCI") and the GSEs, because MGIC is not expected to meet statutory risk-to-capital requirements to write new business in various states, we cannot guarantee that the implementation of our plan will allow us to continue to write new insurance on an uninterrupted basis".
-In addition to mortgage insurance on first liens, we, through our subsidiaries, provide lenders with various underwriting and other services and products related to home mortgage lending.
+We are a holding company and through wholly-owned subsidiaries we are the largest private mortgage insurer in the United States, as measure by \$162.1 billion of domestic primary insurance in force at December 31, 2012.
+In 2012, our net premiums written were \$1.0 billion and our primary nev insurance written was \$24.1 billion.
+As of December 31, 2012, our direct primary risk in force was \$41.7 billion.
+For further information about our result: of operations, see our consolidated financial statements in Item 8 of our annual report on Form 10-K for the year ended December 31, 2012, which is incorporated by reference in this prospectus supplement and the accompanying prospectus.
+As of December 31, 2012, our principal mortgage insurance subsidiaries, MGIC and MIC, were each licensed in all 50 states of the United States, the District of Columbia and Puerto Rico.
+During 2012 we wrote new insurance in each of those jurisdictions in MGIC and/or MIC.
+We capitalized MIC to write new insurance in certain jurisdictions where MGIC no longer meets, and is unable to obtain a waiver of, those jurisdictions' minimum capital requirements.
+For more information about the formatio of MIC and our plans to utilize it to continue writing new insurance, see "Risk Factors - Risks Related to Our Business - Capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis".
+In addition to mortgage insurance on first mortgage loans, we, through subsidiaries other than MGIC and MIC, provide lenders with various underwriting and other services and products related to home mortgage lending.